 Faucet Fixture Advice

 A kitchen faucets finish can supplement homes living space as well.
-Chrome finish options remain a popular staple and style used in many kitchens remodels, and is know for its versatility.
+Chrome finish options remain a popular staple and style used in many kitchen remodels, and is known for its versatility.
 Chrome also requires frequent maintenance and polishing, but meticulously handcrafted custom finishes dominate in the high-end kitchen and further enhance style.

 Oil rubbed bronze can match a certain style of decor in the home, with warmer and darker overtones, combined with an overall flat finish.
 This is a lower maintenance coating as well, which will not leave much spotting or fingerprints on the fixture.
 It can also be left unprotected to wear and age gracefully for a rustic appearance.
 Antique and weathered copper, along with pewter, are chemically treated for the aged look too.
 Distressed finishes can mimic the look of vintage without the difficulty of trying to use an antique fixture.

 Automatic, or touchless faucets fixtures, are gaining popularity at a steady rate.
 These use infrared technology to sense when a hand or object is under the fixture, via a proximity sensor, allowing hands-free experience for the user to better multi-task in the kitchen.